BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 ## CHARGE OF THE ROHIRRIM

+**PARTICIPANTS**

+**Good:** Théoden, King of Rohan, with heavy armour, shield, and armoured horse; Éomer, Marshall of the Riddermark, with armoured horse, shield, and throwing spears; Dernhelm; Gamling, Captain of Rohan, with horse and Royal Standard of Rohan; Déorwine, Chief of the King's Knights; Elfhelm, Captain of Rohan, with horse; 24 Riders of Rohan: 16 with no additional wargear and 8 with throwing spears.

+**Evil:** Gothmog, Lieutenant of Sauron; Gothmog's Enforcer; 2 Morannon Orc Captains with shield; 36 Morannon Orcs: 9 with shield, 9 with spear, 9 with spear & shield, 9 with no additional wargear.

 **LAYOUT**

 The board represents the fields of Pelennor, the barren ground upon which the battles outside the gates of Minas Tirith are fought.
 As there is very little terrain on the fields, there is not much to place on the board apart from a few small areas of rocks and scrubland.